The Blissful Nighttime Routines Of 8 (Mostly Well-Rested) R29 Editors

 "I get anywhere from 5 to 7 hours of sleep a night."

-"As a mom, I don’t have much of a personal bedtime routine anymore — there’s more of a family-wide bedtime routine centered around my kids, especially on the weekends when we’re not racing to get everyone to sleep.
+"As a mom, I don’t have much of a personal bedtime routine anymore — there’s more of a family bedtime routine centered around my kids, especially on the weekends when we’re not racing to get everyone to sleep.

 "First, bathtime: I love Mustela products and use them on myself and my daughters; right now we're using the Mustela Gentle Cleansing Gel.
 It's designed for skin and hair and it's very moisturizing and gentle.
 After bathtime, we put on our bathrobes.
 This sounds so insanely indulgent but it's weirdly practical — my toddler likes to run around naked after she gets out of the tub (obvi) and I worry that she is going to catch a cold, so it's easier to throw a robe on her than chasing her around with her towel or pajamas.
 (What IS insanely indulgent is that I spent $50 on her bathrobe — but it's from Hill House Home and is THE CUTEST thing I have ever seen.
 Truly, the amount of joy I get from seeing her toddling around the house in a tiny terrycloth robe is priceless, and I feel like was money well spent.
 Plus, it was a Christmas present.)
 My own bathrobe is from MagicLinen and it's a super cozy waffle-knit linen that’s cut really generously and securely covers my entire body.